PRODYNA/marcel_knowhow_frontend/README.md

 ===============================

 This project holds the frontend for the Marcel Knowhow session.
-It is a React Frontend with Material UI and can be exectuted with Vite.
+It is a responsive React Frontend with Material UI and can be exectuted with Vite.

 # Local Development Setup

 ## Dependencies
 - If you have not pnpm installed, please do so with `npm install -g pnpm`.